9.3 Recovery of overpayments

 Overpayments may, at times, result from administrative errors such as miscalculations, a delay or failure to act on information.

-When a recipient provides information that would reduce the amount of financial assistance, every effort must be made to promptly act to reduce the amount of financial assistance in order to prevent an overpayment.
+When a recipient provides information that would reduce the amount of financial assistance they receive, every effort must be made to promptly act to reduce the amount of financial assistance in order to prevent an overpayment.
 If the information is not processed and the recipient receives an amount they know to be incorrect, the onus is on the recipient to notify Ontario Works staff of this error.
 These overpayments are recoverable.
 The overpayment should be properly documented on the file and action taken to avoid recurrence of the problem.

 In extenuating circumstances, an overpayment resulting from an administrative error may be recommended for write off (see below for more information on the write off process).
 For example, if change(s) to a recipient’s financial assistance are not made even after notification of an error in distribution of assistance and the recipient has done everything possible to notify Ontario Works staff (i.e., there is documented evidence that the recipient had advised staff of the error), an overpayment may not be recovered.